POLL: Who will win the 2023 Supercars Championship? - Speedcafe

 He is likely to lead the Campbellfield-based team’s charge again in 2023, and his aggressive style could play well with race cars which are far more raw than their Gen2 predecessors.

-Walkinshaw Andretti United has made the bombshell switch from General Motors to Ford, a sign that it will do whatever it takes to try and return to glory days the likes of which it enjoyed in the late-1990s and early-2000s.
+Walkinshaw Andretti United has made the bombshell switch from General Motors to Ford, a sign that it will do whatever it takes in its quest to return to glory days the likes of which it enjoyed in the late-1990s and early-2000s.

 Continuing along the pit lane, and Grove Racing’s biggest coup in recent months has been an enduro driver, but Garth Tander is always an asset and it had already been building a stacked engineering brains trust.